 - If you are not a seller or vendor on Amazon, the contact details of an attorney or notary who is prepared to guarantee to Amazon that you are the trademark owner.

 Once the information you provided has been verified and approved, you will then get full access to Amazon’s Brand Registry benefits and features.

 If you’re a private label seller with a registered trademark, My Seller Pal strongly suggests that you enroll your brand to Amazon’s Brand registry.
 It’s a FREE protection for all your efforts on building your brand as well as a FREE help to accelerate your Private Label Business.
 And if you’re looking for more affordable help on your Amazon Business, My Seller Pal is the one for you!
-Sign up now for a 7-day free trial!
-A plan starts at $10.
+Sign up now for a 14-day free trial!
+Plan starts at $15/month.